junxit/us-congress-bills-115/bill.md

   - **(8)** The distribution of subsequent offenses, including violent offenses, for offenders in each type of case over which the Commission has jurisdiction.
   - **(9)** The percentage of offenders paroled or re-paroled compared with the percentage of offenders continued to expiration of sentence (less any good time) in each type of case over which the Commission has jurisdiction.
   - **(10)** The percentage of cases (except probable cause hearings and hearings in which a continuance was ordered) in which the primary and secondary examiner disagreed on the appropriate disposition of the case (the amount of time to be served before release), the release conditions to be imposed, or the reasons for the decision in each type of case over which the Commission has jurisdiction.
-  - **(11)** The percentage of decisions within, above, or below the Commission’s decision guidelines for Federal initial hearings (28 C.F.R.
-2.20) and Federal and D.C.
-Code revocation hearings (28 C.F.R.
-2.21).
+  - **(11)** The percentage of decisions within, above, or below the Commission’s decision guidelines for Federal initial hearings (28 CFR 2.20) and Federal and D.C.
+Code revocation hearings (28 CFR 2.21).
   - **(12)** The percentage of revocation and non-revocation hearings in which the offender is accompanied by a representative in each type of case over which the Commission has jurisdiction.
   - **(13)** The number of administrative appeals and the action of the National Appeals Board in relation to those appeals in each type of case over which the Commission has jurisdiction.
   - **(14)** The projected number of Federal offenders that will be under the Commission’s jurisdiction as of October 31, 2021.